Jim Bulloch Award for Innovations in Management Accounting Education

 Nomination Procedures: Nominations should include a description of the innovation, sample materials where feasible, and evidence that the innovation has been tested and has been shown to have educational benefits.
 Nominations from the prior two years that did not receive the award can be resubmitted.

 Award Committee and Submission Instructions: Nominations will be evaluated by a committee of faculty appointed by the MAS President.
-Nominations must be emailed by Friday, March 1, 2024 to the Chair of the Award Committee: Tyler Thomas, University of Waterloo tfthomas@uwaterloo.ca.
+Nominations must be emailed by Saturday, March 1, 2025 to the Chair of the Award Committee: Jeremy Douthit, University of Arizona (jdouthit2@arizona.edu).
 Please include a contact person and address to whom the Award Committee can send requests for additional information.

-Presentation of Award: The Award will be presented during the Management Accounting Section Business Meeting and Lunch at the AAA Annual Meeting in August.
+Presentation of Award: The Award will be presented during the Management Accounting Section Business Meeting and Reception at the AAA Annual Meeting in August 2025.

 Jim Bulloch Award for Innovations in Management Accounting Recipients